gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 ---

-Charles Ives —
+Charles Ives,
-the composer who invented techniques that the European avant-garde would not reach for thirty years — worked as an insurance executive.
+the composer who invented techniques that the European avant-garde would not reach for thirty years, worked as an insurance executive.

 He composed at night and on weekends.